matipacheco/ninja-academy/README.md

 ## Booleans

-They represent true or false.
+They represent `true` or `false`.
 The are used to define conditions within the code.

 The following relational operators return a Boolean.
 Relational operators are used for comparison between variables.